NoraCodes/rfortune/README.md

 ![A screenshot of rfortune in action](https://github.com/SilverWingedSeraph/rfortune/blob/master/screenshot.png)

 ## What
-This simple webapp reads quotes from a CSV file and picks a random one to return with each request.
+This simple webapp reads quotes from a SQLite database and picks a random one to return with each request.
 It provides hard-coded HTML and JSON responses and is generally not a very "elegant" application, but it provides a proof of concept for my use of Rocket.